This article will buck the trend about Facebook Ads for real estate.

-The only thing that border lined a struggle was having to suppress her impulse to comment.
+The only thing that border lined a struggle was suppressing her impulse to comment.

 But let’s prevent this article from becoming a novel chronicling her struggle to win the argument with the adversaries who don’t like “Rings of Power” and why she needs too many alarms in the morning.

-So, I didn’t develop the plot, Chana’s character, and her hurdles any further.
+So, I didn’t develop the plot, Chana’s character, and her hurdles further.

-Like Chana, a large majority (70%) visits Facebook daily and spends 33 minutes across devices and 57 minutes via mobile phones on the website. (source)
+Like Chana, a large majority (70%) visits Facebook daily and spend 33 minutes across devices and 57 minutes via mobile phones on the website (source).

-The preferred format of the content consumed is Facebook in-feed videos (51% of users).
+The preferred content format consumed is Facebook in-feed videos (51% of users).

-Let’s also briefly look at the performance of businesses running ads to get the whole picture.
+Let’s also briefly examine the performance of businesses running ads to get the whole picture.

 But the data is a bit contradicting overall.